-In Fiscal Year (FY) 2019-20, BAWSCA continued to implement the Regional Water Conservation Program that builds upon both the Water Conservation Implementation Plan (WCIP, completed in September 2009) and the Regional Demand and Conservation Projections Project (Demand Study, completed in September 2014).
-These efforts included administering several regional water conservation programs and initiatives, including both Core Programs
+In Fiscal Year (FY) 2020-21, BAWSCA continued to implement the Regional Water Conservation Program that builds upon both the Water Conservation Implementation Plan (WCIP, completed in September 2009) and the Regional Water Demand and Conservation Projections Project (Demand Study, completed in June 2020).
+These efforts included administering several regional water conservation programs and initiatives, including both Core

-(implemented regionally throughout the BAWSCA service area) and Subscription Programs (funded by individual member agencies that elect to participate and implemented within their respective service areas).
+Programs (implemented regionally throughout the BAWSCA service area) and Subscription Programs (funded by individual member agencies that elect to participate and implemented within their respective service areas).

 As can be seen in Table 1-1, all 26 member agencies benefitted from the Core conservation programs implemented by BAWSCA.
-Additionally, 22 out of 26 member agencies participated in one or more of the Subscription Programs offered by BAWSCA, including rebates, water loss management and large landscape audits, in FY 2019-20.
+Additionally, 22 out of 26 member agencies participated in one or more of the Subscription Programs offered by BAWSCA, including rebates, water loss management and large landscape audits, in FY 2020-21.

-This report documents BAWSCA's continued implementation of the Regional Water Conservation Program, which includes conservation measures that: (1) are included as part of its annual work plan, and (2) are consistent with the objectives of the WCIP (2009) and Demand Study (2014).
+This report documents BAWSCA's continued implementation of the Regional Water Conservation Program, which includes conservation measures that: (1) are included as part of its annual work plan, and (2) are consistent with the objectives of the WCIP (2009) and the Demand Study.